 After my cats mastered jumps, I added a tunnel to their repertoire.
 The tunnel is one of the most popular obstacles in dog agility and, like jumps, one of the simplest to teach.
 With a small tunnel, I simply throw a treat into it to get my cats running in the right direction.
 They then take turns diving into the tunnel’s mouth and bounding out the other end.
 You can find a small affordable one at the Baby, Toddler & Preschool Learning Toys | Playroom Furniture | Play Tents & Tunnels section at Toys R Us.
 Larger tunnels are more expensive and more difficult to store.
 In addition, to train our cats to go through a larger tunnel, I initially had to crawl through the it with them.
 Only over time could I lead them through the tunnel with a trail of treats.

 The remaining obstacles are more difficult to replicate and to teach—but not impossible!
 For weaves, I’ve turned to pop bottles or other tall, thin objects.
 I then lure my cat through with treats or wand toys.
 Another relatively low-cost option is small traffic cones.
 I recently found a set of weave poles for cats at – of all places – Bed, Bath, & Beyond’s website.
 (The set also includes a hoop.
 But notice that it only comes with three weave poles.
 That wasn’t enough for me, so I bought two sets.)
 I have yet to create an A-frame, but Cat Fanciers Association recommends pushing together two Alpine scratchers (with the corrugated cardboard scratching material) that tilt up at an angle.
-Another idea I gleaned from the CFA agility site is laying across two sets of pet stairs to create a pet walk; with the bonus that the stairs could be pushed together without the plank to create a stepped A-frame This leaves the teeter, for which I’ve yet to find an economical solution.
+Another idea I gleaned from the CFA agility site is laying a plank across two sets of pet stairs to create a pet walk.
+This leaves the teeter, for which I’ve yet to find an economical solution.

 Everybody wanted to try running their cats through a course.